mantidproject/workshops/developer/2024-09/meeting_ideas.md

 - Pin down topics coverage for the Dev meeting
 - Approx amount of participants
 - What has always bugged me about mantid is...
+- What is a reasonable size for a PR?
+Is there a maximum size?